2017-18 Annual Report (text version)

 - the Long Term Asset Advisory Board, which was established in July 2008 and advises in relation to certain superannuation and other long-term assets that were transferred to QTC from Queensland Treasury on 1 July 2008.

-QTC and the Capital Markets Board have agreed the terms and administrative arrangements for the exercise of the powers that have been delegated to the Board by QTC (as the corporation sole).
+QTC and the Capital Markets Board have agreed the terms and administrative arrangements for the exercise of the powers that have been delegated to the Board by the Under Treasurer as QTC’s corporate sole.

-- overseeing QTC’s operations, including its control and accountability systems
+- overseeing QTC, including its control and accountability systems

 - approving the strategic direction of QTC and significant corporate strategic initiatives